EnoshNyarige/IGCSE-Computer-Science-Feb-March-2018-Paper-2-Program-Solution/README.md

-# IGCSE-Computer-Science-Feb-March-2018-Practicals-Program-Solution
+# IGCSE Computer Science Feb/Mar 2018 Practicals Solution in Python 3
-This is a python program built according to the specifications of the pre-release material provided by CIE for the IGCSE Computer Science Feb/March 2018 Practical paper.
+This is a python program I built according to the specifications of the pre-release material provided by CIE for the IGCSE Computer Science Feb/March 2018 Practical paper.

-The description of the problem in the pre-release material (all credits to CIE) is as follows:
+# The contents of the pre-release material
 --------------------------------------------------------------------------------------------------------------------------------

 In preparation for the examination candidates should attempt the following practical tasks by writing and testing a program or programs.